DynamicsShop/SD-Document-Pack/SD-Document-Pack-Release-Notes.md

 - BCv17 App - AppSource warnings were fixed in the SD Document Pack code base.

+- BCv14 App - Backport BCv17 v3.4.0 code base to BCv14 and release a BCv14 v3.4.0 release of SD Document Pack.

 #### Bug Fixes

 - BCv17 App - Fixed an issue where the Barcode type c39 was not printing on the SD Document Pack Bank Account Recon.
 Statement Report.